 Dover Air Force Base in Delaware is the location of what is said to be the largest aerial port under DoD jurisdiction.
 It’s also home of Air Force Mortuary Affairs, the Armed Forces Medical Examiner System, and the Joint Personal Effects Depot.
-Find information about Dover Air Force Base including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about Dover Air Force Base including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units